-• The distance from the home to the school.
+The distance from the home to the school.
 Priority will be given to the child living nearest the school, as defined (straight line distance as measured by LCC software).
+This is measured to 3 decimal places using the Post Office address point of the home address to the Post Office address point of the school.